 First Year Seminars

-Past first-year seminars have addressed mindfulness and leadership, alien abductions and philosophy, and the human-animal connection.
+Past first-year seminars have addressed mindfulness and leadership, death and the afterlife, and the human-animal connection.

 - First Sight and Second Thoughts: How Thinking and Perception Can Change the World